kapouer/window-page/README.md

   used or not.
   `opts.vary` can be set, in which case it is passed as is to `replace`.
   Example: does not call `setup` then `close` unless BUILD chain is not empty.

-The chains are run depending on how the url changes:

-- pathname: runs `route`, then runs build chain on new state
-- query: runs patch chain on new state
-- hash: runs focus chain on new state

-The `close` chain is run on current state, after the new state has finished (to allow proper management of page transitions).

-Chains `init` and `ready` are always run.

-Chain `setup` is only run if `document.visibilityState == "visible"`.

 A convenient method only that only replaces current window.history entry: